Drayux/Catalyst/Install/06a-gnome.md

 - ~~Show desktop icons~~
 - ~~Libadwaita theme for GTK3 applications~~
 - ~~Clipboard history~~
-- ~~Preset window tiling spaces (like KDE)~~
+- ~~Preset window tiling spaces (like KDE)~~ ([Documentation](https://github.com/Leleat/Tiling-Assistant/wiki/Layouts))
-- Icon theme (right now I would really like something halfway between Adwaita and Colloid ; Adwaita++ synthwave folders would be sick nasty if I could find them, too)
+- ~~Icon theme (right now I would really like something halfway between Adwaita and Colloid ; Adwaita++ synthwave folders would be sick nasty if I could find them, too)~~
-- Figure out how to change the names of _.desktop_ entries in the app launcher (Upon further searching, it appears that directory precedence for the same-named entry has the behavior of overriding one another)
+- ~~Figure out how to change the names of _.desktop_ entries in the app launcher~~ ([Upon further searching](https://help.gnome.org/admin//system-admin-guide/2.32/menustructure-desktopentry.html.en), it appears that directory precedence for the same-named entry has the behavior of overriding one another)
+- Starship prompt configuration (technically not gnome-specific but it's part of the rice)
+- Neovim setup / crash course / whatever else (also part of the rice, less-so gnome) ... `gsettings get org.gnome.nautilus.preferences thumbnail-limit` looks really promising but appears to have no effect
+- Hide file thumbnails in large directories to preserve resources (in nautilus)
 - AGS shell config (technically more of a TODO for hyprland)
 - Cursor customization (wait for hyprland setup since cursors are more involved for that one)
 - (would love an easier way to customize application filetype associations but alas)
+- Customize the selected directory for screenshots without changing the value of `xdg-pictures`

 ## Extensions
 #### // Desktop Icons